formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 ```

 To replicate all the numbers of WASP on the table one must compile all
-the symbolic test suite and subsequently run the `validator` on `all`
+the symbolic test suite and subsequently run the `validator` with the
-for the types of tasks `error` and `branches`.
-However, as we have reported
+CATEGORY `all` for the TYPE `error` and `branches`.
+However, as we have
-in the paper this can take over 300 hours.
+reported in the paper this can take over 300 hours.
+Hence, we recommend
+doing it one category at the time, starting with the categories that
+take less time.

 #### Table 5